mliszcz/msc-thesis/thesis/chapters/05-results.md

 # Results { #sec:results }

-In this chapter we discuss the outcomes of the presented work, review fulfillment of the initial goals and summarize the achievements.
+In this chapter we discuss the outcomes of the presented work, review the fulfillment of the initial goals and summarize the achievements.
 TangoJS is compared to the existing solutions and its usability and usefulness in web development is evaluated.

 ## Goals review

-The goals of this work formulated initially has not been in form of strict, measurable requirements.
+The goals of this work formulated initially has not been in a form of strict, measurable requirements.
 It was rather a set of design principles and guidelines to follow during the project development. **All the goals have been achieved.**

-The main reason behind the development of TangoJS was to provide **simple, yet extensible and flexible** solution for building web-based client applications for TANGO Control System.
-This has been reflected in design decisions, software architecture, platform choice and even the distribution model. ~~Below~~ are highlighted the areas where most focus has been put into.
+The main reason behind the development of TangoJS was to provide a **simple, yet extensible and flexible** solution for building web-based client applications for TANGO Control System.
+This has been reflected in design decisions, software architecture, platform choice and even the distribution model.
+There are highlighted the areas where most focus has been put into.

 **Adaptability.**
-Adaptive user interface changes its layout depending on the current context.
+An adaptive user interface changes its layout depending on the current context.
 This process can be performed automatically by the UI layer, or the UI can provide end-user with an option to change the layout manually.
 In TangoJS' case both options are supported.
-This is true on a widget level and also for the whole *TangoJS Panel* application, built with these widgets.
+This is true at a widget level and also for the whole *TangoJS Panel* application, built with these widgets.

 TangoJS widgets benefit from the latest CSS features, like Flexbox